telliott99/covid/notes and examples.md

 ```
 > python scripts/one_state.py --help

 flags
 -h  --help     help
--n   <int>    display the last n values, default: 7
+-n    <int>    display the last -n values, default: 7
--N   <int>    display N rows of data: default: 50
+-N    <int>    display -N rows of data, default: no limit

--c  --delta   change or delta, display day over day rise
+-c    <int>    --delta, change from x days ago, default: 1

+-a  --all      use the complete db, starting 2020-03-22
--d  --deaths  display deaths rather than cases (default)
+-d  --deaths   display deaths rather than the default, cases
+-g  --graph    plot a graph of the data
+-m  --map      make a choropleth map
+-p  --pop      normalize to population
--r  --rate    compute statistics
+-r  --rate     compute statistics (currently, over last 7 days)
--s  --sort    (only if stats are asked for)
+-s  --sort
+-t  --totals   (only)
+-v  --verbose  debugging mode
+-w, --write    text (if -g,-m present, output is normally silent)

 to do:
 -u   <int>    data slice ends this many days before yesterday
--p  --pop     normalize to population

 example:
-python scripts/one_state.py  -n 10 -sdr
+> python one_state.py <state> -n 10 -sdr
 >
 ```

-I did not use the built-in Python module for cli, but rolled my own, see ``uinit.py``
+I did not use the built-in Python module for parsing the command line arguments, but rolled my own, see ``uinit.py``

 The statistic is the slope of a linear regression, divided by the mean of the values.